 Sensory Integration Dysfunction

-Carol Kranowitz describes some of the signs of Sensory Integration problems in children in this interview.
+Carol Kranowitz, author of The Out-of-Sync Child, describes some of the signs of Sensory Integration problems in children in this interview.

 Interview by Allison Martin

 How did you come to be interested in Sensory Dysfunction?

 I wondered why some of my preschool students were not "doin' what comes naturally."
 They were bright and healthy, yet they responded in unusual ways to classmates, teachers, and ordinary nursery school activities.
 Some children avoided altogether the experiences that their schoolmates enjoyed, while others dove into activities without an ounce of precaution.

 Were these out-of-sync kids behaving inappropriately on purpose?
 Of course not!
 No child seeks disapproval of his significant olders.
 Every child wants to learn; every child wants to play and have friends.
 Something else was going on that made it so difficult for them to succeed in their occupation of childhood.

 Until I learned about SI dyfunction, I could not find a pattern in these children.
 The only common thread - and this is what troubled me the most - was their sadness.
 Whether their modus operandi was hostility, aggression, anger, frustration, tuning-out, whining, silliness, or wildly inappropriate gusto, they all seemed to sense that they weren't like the other kids.
 They didn't feel a sense of belonging.